DanPresa/chess-board-challenge/README.md

 1.- Clone the repo

-2.- Intall the need dependencies with `yarn`
+2.- Intall all need dependencies with `yarn`

 3.- Run the project usign `yarn dev`